 There is an ice skate rink at Kungsträdgården from the beginning of November til the beginning of March.
 If you bring your own skates the rink is free to use.
 Skate rental is also possible (70 kronor for adults, 30 kronor for children).
 The ice rink is open from 9am to 9pm, in the weekends from 10h to 21h.
 The skate rental closes one hour earlier.

 At various other places in the city you can also skate if you bring your own skates.
 There is an ice rink at Medborgarplatsen in Södermalm and you can also find one in Vasaparken.
-This map shows you the other rinks in Stockholm.
+This site shows you the other rinks in Stockholm.

 Do you like skating on natural ice?
 With some luck (and cold temperatures) you might be able to.
 You will need to be careful about where to go but it can be possible.
 For safety reasons, it’s best to go with a guide.